SukyoungCho/laughing-octo-waffle/laughing-octo-waffle.md

        * GitHub username 3: AlexanderPawlowski      name 3: Alex Pawlowski
        * GitHub username 4: cptn-neemo              name 4: Max Huddleston
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+Monday, October 29th, 2018.
    * How long did it take your team to complete this exercise?
+2 hours.

 ## Table of Contents

-1. README.md - overview of files in this repository (this file)
+1. laughing-octo-waffle.md - overview of files in this repository (this file)
 2. TODO.md - contains instructions for what to do for this assignment
 3. rules.md - documents the rules for your team
 4. proposal.md - a project proposal written by your team